-Avoid These Balance Transfer Card Traps That Can Increase Your Debt
+Avoid These Balance Transfer Credit Card Traps That Can Increase Your Total Debt, Not Reduce It

 Make your payments on time, pay off the balance during the introductory period, and avoid future debt are the best ways to stay on top of your debt problem

 When trying to get out of credit card debt, many people want to transfer their card balances to one or more balance transfer cards, which often have a zero percent promotional interest rate.
 When used correctly, balance transfer cards can be a great way to help you get out of debt faster.
-If you're not careful, however, they can put you further in the hole with unexpected fees and terms.
+But if you're not careful, balance transfer cards can put you further in the hole with unexpected fees and terms.

 - Balance Transfer Fees Add Up Quickly